 2. How was Santos Bravos formed?

 The group was formed through a HYBE Latin America reality survival series that premiered in 2025.
-The program tracked 17 trainees as they underwent intense K-pop-style training before the final lineup was selected, setting the stage for Santos Bravos HYBE.
+The program tracked 17 trainees as they underwent intense K-pop-style training before the final lineup was selected, setting the stage for Santos Bravos HYBE and their unique place in the Latin pop group landscape.

 3. Is Santos Bravos a K-pop group?

 They are a Latin pop group, but they are produced using the “K-pop methodology,” meaning they follow a systematic training and management structure identical to that used for groups like BTS or SEVENTEEN.
-This dual identity is central to Santos Bravos HYBE.
+This dual identity is central to Santos Bravos HYBE and their innovative global music strategy.

 4. Why are they in Seoul?

-They are in Seoul to promote their music, perform on local Korean music programs, and solidify their connection to HYBE’s headquarters, highlighting the global scale of HYBE’s operations and the importance of the Santos Bravos HYBE project.
+They are in Seoul to promote their music, perform on local Korean music programs, and solidify their connection to HYBE’s headquarters, highlighting the global scale of HYBE’s operations and the importance of the Santos Bravos HYBE project in bridging cultures and music genres.